General Questions

 How do you communicate with clients?

-I also offer my editorial clients the add-on option of scheduling a 30-minute editorial consultation via Zoom before and/or after your editorial reservation.
+I also offer my editorial clients the add-on option of scheduling a 30-minute post-editorial consultation via Zoom.

-For my Book Coaching services, we will meet via Zoom at our scheduled times, using email in between sessions to submit your assignments and plan our discussion topics for your next session.
+For my Book Coaching services, we will meet via Zoom for 40 minutes at our scheduled times, using email in between sessions to submit your assignments and plan our discussion topics for your next session.

 Do you offer phone or Zoom consultations?